 Wong offered his support to Leung when he was running in a Legislative Council by-election in February.
 Leung is unable to run in Sunday’s election as he was barred by the relevant returning officer.

 On Saturday, Wong criticised Leung for campaigning for Yau Wai-ching of localist group Youngspiration.
-Both Yau and Wong are running in the Kowloon West constituency.
+Both Yau and Wong are running in the Kowloon West constituency.“I don’t know what kind of political ethics that is… [you] have turned into a political cheat before becoming a lawmaker,” he said in a Facebook live video published last Saturday.

 He also criticised Leung for not supporting Alvin Cheng Kam-mun of Civic Passion, who is running in the Hong Kong Island constituency.
 Civic Passion is part of an alliance with the Hong Kong Resurgence Order and Wong’s Proletariat Political Institute.
 Youngspiration is not running in the constituency.